tobyndockerill/multisite-global-search/readme.txt

 * Fixed: style for results page

 == Upgrade Notice ==

+= 1.2.6 =
+IMPORTANT!!
+Fixing a vulnerability.
+Update your plugin.

 = 1.2.5 =
 Important!
 Fixing error message "The used SELECT statements have a different number of columns".
 French and Norwegian Bokmal translation.